-It’s that time of year when every marketing manager has to look into their crystal ball and determine what the marketing communications spend will be for the next year.
-It can be a very daunting task to try to figure out how you will spend your precious marketing dollars – and also show your boss how this year’s spend produced quantifiable results!
+It can be a very daunting task to try to figure out how you will spend your precious marketing dollars – and also show your boss how last year’s spend produced quantifiable results – ROI!

 How to Define Your Marketing Budget

 You need to start with the assessment.
 My first suggestion is to take a very deep breath and review what you did during this last year.
 Dig into what marketing tools and channels worked and find out what could have worked better.
 This yearly marketing assessment process will lead you to discover the even more important answers to “what did our company not do that we should have?” to produce better results.

 Here are a few marketing assessment questions to get you started: